Molacounsel/yolo/README.md

 4. frontend-service.yaml for exposing frontend to external users through the External IP address
 5. mongo-statefulset.yaml for persistent data storage
 6. mongo-service.yaml for exposing MongoDB to backend pods

+For the exposure method, I used the LoadBalancer service in frontend-service.yaml to facilitate frontend exposure to the internet.

 ### Note: Each of these files should be created inside the manifests directory.
 To do so, for example: